zoltantoth0409/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/checks/bnd_suite_check.markdown

 ## BNDSuiteCheck

-Depreceated apps that are not published on Marketplace should be moved to the `archived` folder.
+Deprecated apps that are not published on Marketplace should be moved to the `archived` folder.

 This applies to modules, where the `app.bnd` contains the following: